OpenForgeProject/ddev-woodoo-buildtools-magento/README.md

   f, fe
 ```

-## Detailed Usage Examples
+## Usage Examples

-Here are some detailed usage examples to help you get started:
+Here are some usage examples to help you get started:

 ### Building All Themes